 We recommend pre-bleeding the masters and brakes before bolting on the system.
-To bleed, keep the calipers low with a gradual slope of the hoses up to the masters and then with the reservoirs at the highest point.
+To bleed, keep the calipers low with a gradual slope of the hoses up to masters and then with the reservoirs at the highest point.
 Wobble the calipers and allow the system to bleed.
 The goal is to get all the of air out of the system.
+Once as much of the air is out of the system you can lift the calipers, open the bleeders and bleed as normal.